NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - false
      -
      - Boolean
-     - auto, true, false
+     - true, false
      - Whether the shower fixture is low flow.
 If not provided, defaults to false.
    * - ``water_fixtures_sink_low_flow``
      - false
      -
      - Boolean
-     - auto, true, false
+     - true, false
      - Whether the sink fixture is low flow.
 If not provided, defaults to false.
    * - ``water_fixtures_usage_multiplier``
      - false